joshiraj-ds/FlowNote/README.md

 - Added more functions that help users in note taking
 - And more..

+##Ongoing Development:
+This project is still being improved.
+Some features are currently under development and will be available in upcoming versions.

 ## 🛠 Tech Stack
 - HTML
 - CSS